-V Turning the Camera On While Charging
+Turning the Camera On While Charging

-If you press the power switch while charging with the Charging AC Adapter, the camera turns on in playback mode, and captured images can be played back.
+The camera does not turn on if you press the power switch while charging with the Charging AC Adapter.
+If you press and hold the (playback) button, the camera turns on in playback mode, and captured images can be played back.
 Shooting is not possible.